HTML5 Developers Conference – Day 2

 Ian Johnson - “Adventures in d3.js” (Link to presentation)

-d3.js is a handy JavaScript library for charting and plotting data.
-Ian has gone through live examples, that everyone can check out via the presentation (see link above).
-He is also the owner/creator or Tributary, an experimental environment for rapidly prototyping visualisation code.
+d3.js is a JavaScript library for charting and plotting data.
+Ian walked through live examples that you can explore via the presentation link above.
+He also created Tributary, an experimental environment for rapid-prototyping visualisation code.

 Diane Bisgeier - “From Developer to Entrepreneur” (Link to presentation)